 The initial baby teeth are very important.
 The form a foundation for the formation of permanent teeth and aid in speech development.
 If they fall off too early, the development of the permanent teeth will be affected.
-The gap left maybe filled by other teeth thus leaving little or no room for the permanent teeth to come in.
-In addition, if they are not cared for they may decay causing the child a lot of pain and discomfort.
+The gap left may be filled by other teeth thus leaving little or no room for the permanent teeth to come in.
+In addition, if they do not care for they may decay causing the child a lot of pain and discomfort.
 According to dentists, healthy dental habits should begin as soon as the first tooth develops so as to avoid decay.

 Tooth decay is the most common dental issue among babies.
 It is usually caused by: